-The desertion rate of the American Army during the Mexican War was the highest of all American wars, double the rate of Vietnam.
+The desertion rate of the American army during the Mexican War was the highest of all American wars, double the rate of Vietnam.
 Why did the Patricios desert in the face of the enemy?
 Certainly it was not cowardice, since they would end up fighting in the same battles from the other side.
-For most of them, born in foreign lands, many having been here only a short time, their allegiance to the US was not strong.
+For most of them, born in foreign lands, many having been here only a short time, their allegiance to the United States was not strong.
 Many had been brutalized by the harsh military justice system and many had faced racial and religious discrimination both in the army and out.
 The Mexicans were offering them land and the chance to live in a country where their religion was not looked down upon.
-Many also looked on the Mexican war as a war to expand the southern slave holding areas of the country, it was unpopular with many segments of the population.
+Many also looked on the Mexican war as a war to expand the Southern slave holding areas of the country, it was unpopular with many segments of the population.

 (Below: Hanging of thirty of the San Patricios

 after the Battle of Chapultepec, by Sam Chamberlain.)